oreshinya/spread_beaver/README.md

 # SpreadBeaver
 Server side Javascript runner in Ruby on Rails.
+For example, you use to React + Flux + Server side rendering.

 ## Installation